Hec-KuFlow/KuFlow-ExtractInvoiceData/README.md

 </div>

-Validate the data, and then answer whether or not you want to process the invoice data.
+After the progress activity finalization, validate the data, and then answer whether or not you want to process the invoice data.

 <div class="text--center">